GuyD15/Alchemy_Name/README.md

 ## Play Online

-You can play the game online at [Quick Maffs on Heroku].
+You can play the game online at [[Quick Maffs on Heroku]](https://quick-maffss-67a53315d3a3.herokuapp.com/sign-in).
 No installation needed.

 ## Local Installation